-Even the best baby sling Australia has needs care to be taken when using it and they don’t provide as much freedom for you, as a wearer.
-Personally, this type of carrier didn’t give me the freedom i wanted and just didn’t feel comfortable wearing them as baby didn’t feel as secure as some other options.
+Even the best baby sling Australia has, needs care to be taken when using it and they don’t provide as much freedom for you, as a baby wearer.
+Personally, this type of carrier didn’t give me the freedom I wanted and just didn’t feel comfortable wearing them as the baby didn’t feel as secure as some other options.

 FEATURES OF THE BEST BABY CARRIER, AUSTRALIA

 There is a lot to consider when choosing the best baby carrier to suit your needs. you should think about what you want the carrier for.
 Will you be doing a lot of travelling?
 Is it mostly for around the house?
 Will you be wearing it for long periods of time or just short instances?

 Comfort, safety and ease of use should, absolutely, be at the very top of your list when looking at features of the top rated baby carriers.

 As with every piece of baby gear, safety should be the main consideration.
 You need to make sure that baby’s weight is fully supported and they can be held securely.
 It can feel a little daunting, the first time you use one, and may take some time to get out of the habit of keeping one hand on the baby.
 Sticking with one of the well-known brands is the best way to ensure you are getting a safe carrier that has been fully tested.

 One of the main concerns should be for newborns and you need to make sure your carrier is suitable from birth and check the weight guidelines.
 Newborns will need their head and neck fully supported, advice says that their head should be within kissing distance.
 Keeping a keen eye on particularly young babies is essential to avoid suffocation and you want to make sure there is plenty of room for them to turn their heads from side to side.